-For most domestic fares we provide Travelocity, Orbitz and/or Cheapair "deep links" on the Airfare Details page; these links go directly to the route and fare.
-These links are especially helpful if your travel dates are flexible.
-After clicking on the deep link, on Travelocity click "Select" to see a calendar of potentially available travel dates for that fare (we say "potentially" because sometimes Travelocity and Cheapair show available dates on their fare calendars and when you click on the dates, you discover they aren't available at all.
-Hopefully, some day they'll fix this, because it's as annoying to us as it is to you!)
+For most domestic fares we provide a clickable link to Cheapair.com on the Airfare Details page.
+This link is especially helpful if your travel dates are flexible.
+Sometimes Cheapair will show available dates on their fare calendars and after you select the dates, you discover they are sold out.
+Hopefully, some day they'll fix this, because it's as annoying to us as it is to you!

 Other Booking Links

 You may see links to other sites, including airline web sites on the Airfare Details page, as well as an area to enter dates for those of you that do not have flexible travel dates.
 We provide a number of different links in order to give you as many options as possible.
 (Full disclosure: some of these links are "monetized" meaning that the airline or Web sites pays us a small commission when you book through them.
 Others, such as those for Southwest and JetBlue, are not monetized but we include them anyway just because we're good guys.)